OctopusDeploy/blog/blog/2019-12/devops-documentation/index.md

 Let’s take a look at the workflow used to capture the screencast.
 The code for this workflow can be found [here](https://github.com/OctopusSamples/GoogleAgileDocs/blob/master/.github/workflows/video.yml).

-We start with some boilerplate YAML defining the name of the workflow, when it is to be run, and defining a job called build to be executed on an Ubuntu virtual machine.
+We start with some boilerplate YAML defining the name of the workflow, when it is to be run, and defining a job called `build` to be executed on an Ubuntu virtual machine.

 The `push` option means each commit to the repository will trigger a build, while the `schedule` option has been set to run the build at midnight UTC every day.
 Running the build on a schedule like this means we can be assured that our screenshots and videos are current, even if the applications being used are updated.
-Or in the case of this example, ensure that our documentation captures the latest Google doodle.
+Or in this case, ensure that our documentation captures the latest Google doodle.

 This is important, because we don’t want our documentation to be full of stale media.